 Getting a glowing review from a customer feels amazing.
-But on the other hand, when a negative one comes in (which it inevitably will), it can feel very deflating.
-When that happens, remember that a bad customer review isn’t always bad for business.
+On the other hand, when a critical one comes in (which it inevitably will), it can feel very deflating.
+When that happens, remember that criticism isn’t always bad for business.

 Reviews are a two-way street